CanadianClimateDataPortal/climatedata-wp-theme/README.md

-# ClimateData.ca portal
+# Climatedata-wp-theme

-Source code of the [ClimateData.ca](https://www.climatedata.ca/) portal, a WordPress theme.

-## Contributing

-See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for development instructions.
+WordPress theme of the Climate Data Portal.